osrg/namazu/inspector/preload/README.md

 TODO: support much more syscalls

-Bug: some apps are not working (e.g., curl, GTK apps)
+Bug: some apps are not working due to [a bug of Go runtime](https://github.com/golang/go/issues/12465).